 Whatever you cut on one side try to take an even amount on the opposite side but don’t obsess about getting it perfect as that often results in cutting too much.
 If this is your first attempt at trimming your beard you may just want to make a few cuts at some areas that need cleaned up and then walk away.
 When in doubt grow it out.

 Another method is using a comb to lift the hair up and then cut along the line of the teeth (similar to the way a barber might cut your hair).
 Never cut into your beard, always cut across it parallel to your face.
 I like to use the comb to work my way from the top down, left to right, and right to left in “rows.”
 If your beard is long enough you can also use your fingers and pinch the beard hair between them (also like a hair cutting professional might do).
 Cut a very small amount and then comb it back down to normal and see how it lays.

 After the trim

 I always shave before showering because I don’t want shave soap residue in my beard.
-I wash my beard with the Cliff Original face and beard wash brick.
+I wash my beard with a Wash Brick.
 The organic ingredients and fresh goat milk give your face and beard unmatched softness that you just can’t get with other harsh bar cleansers.
 Finish that face trophy with beard balm and beard oil from Cliff and get ready for the beard compliments to roll in all day long.